vimond/replay/plans.md

 * Make sure setting different sources subsequently works.
 * Test that player UI doesn't reload video...
 * Decide on how to pass technology.
+* Need to set all state properties on startup? (onReady?)
+ControllablePlayer is probably better for this than VideoStream.
 * External player API (exposed from ControllablePlayer).
-* Better name for ControllablePlayer.
 * Class name prefix must be managed on the non-generic level.
 * Logging across components.
 Runtime configurable, and individual on players?
 Both videoStreamProps and videoStreamState needs to pass for magic.
 * Type for configuration structure.